bencherdev/bencher/services/cli/README.md

-# Bencher
+# Bencher CLI

-A command line utility for application benchmark monitoring.
+A command line utility for tracking your benchmarks.